 One consultant at the Institute, Dr Jean Itard, took an interest in the child and tried to learn about him.
 What follows is minutes of re-enactments of Itad’s observations, which range from the interesting to the unlikely.
 The child actor playing the boy is having the time of his life, though.

 It’s actually pretty interesting – initially the boy (later named Victor) was sullen and unresponsive, but gradually took an interest in his surroundings.
 But it’s also very long.
-Instead of the usual wild flipping from idea to idea that you often get in this show, there’s an extended sequence in which the Itard tries to teach Victor to say the word ‘eau’ or ‘lait’.
-Victor learns a few spoken, but never gains the full power of speech.
+Instead of the usual wild flipping from idea to idea that you often get in this show, there’s an extended sequence in which Itard tries to teach Victor to say the word ‘eau’ or ‘lait’.
+Victor learns a few spoken words, but never gains the full power of speech.
 Apparently, he had better success with reading and writing.
-It’s very slow, and between the long sections of Itard trying to teach Victoe and Nimoy’s sonorous narration it’s strangely hypnotic.
+It’s all very slow television, but between the long sections of Itard trying to teach Victor and Nimoy’s sonorous narration it’s strangely hypnotic.

 And now we’re out of the nice little reconstruction and looking at pictures of man-beast creatures and looking at an actor pretending to be sasquatch.
 Because it wouldn’t be In Search Of… if we just looked at an interesting historical curiosity like Victor without trying to link it to something stupid.

 So we go to talk to Scottish wolf expert, Ian Brody.
-Good episode, this one, if you like Ians.
+This is a good episode if you like Ians.
 Brody says that a wolf that had lost a child might possibly respond to the cries of a human infant and feed it.
 He is being licked by a wolf as he speaks, which honestly doesn’t detract from his credibility.